jaxFMM: An Adaptive, GPU-Parallel Implementation of the Fast Multipole Method in JAX: Abstract

 \section{Abstract}

 We introduce jaxFMM, an open-source, adaptive, highly parallel point-charge Fast Multipole Method implementation for the Laplace kernel written in JAX.
-It is based on a non-uniform refinement strategy, which results in extremely concise and simple code.
-Benchmarks show that the algorithm performs well even for highly non-uniform charge distributions.
+It is based on a non-uniform refinement strategy with on-the-fly rotation-based transforms tailored around JAX's just-in-time compiler, which results in extremely concise and simple code.
+Benchmarks show that the algorithm performs well at moderate accuracies, even for highly non-uniform charge distributions.
 JaxFMM already massively speeds up stray-field computations in micromagnetics and with JAX features like autodiff, novel applications such as inverse-design problems and machine-learning tasks can be tackled with ease in the future.